Call us: 01444 237070

 Capture them at their best and shoot from the end 1/3

-For most air shows, you’ll find that the aircraft will be backlit.
-In most cases, you’ll find that a little extra exposure will help retain detail in the aircraft.
-Try Plus 2/3 of a stop and then ensure you review the images as you take them.
-In conditions where there is a deep blue sky, your exposure may not need adjustment but with a very bright sky it certainly will!
+For most air shows, you’ll notice that the aircraft will be backlit.
+In most cases, you’ll find that a little extra exposure will help retain crisp detail in the aircraft.
+Try +2/3 of a stop and then ensure you review the images as you take them, balancing your exposure as you go.
+In conditions where there is a deep blue sky, your exposure may not need adjustment, but with a very bright sky, it certainly will!

 White Balance

 Take control of your shot and get away from auto white balance.
-Daylight / Sunny is great for sunny days and for a little extra warmth, you can use Cloudy white balance.
-Personally, I shoot with a 5,500K fixed white balance.
+Daylight / Sunny WB settings are great for sunny days, and for a little extra warmth, you can use Cloudy white balance.
+Personally, I shoot with a 5,500K fixed white balance, but as always, it’s vital to adjust based on the conditions and your subject.

 Airshow